Ferryville Ordinance Chapter 7

 (10) Floatable Oil

-Floatable Oil shall mean oil, fat, or grease in a physical state such that it will separate by gravity from
+Floatable Oil shall mean oil, fat, or grease in a physical state such that it will separate

 (11) Force Main